SuperDARN/pydarn/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the pydarn team lead at marina.t.schmidt at gmail.com or contacting the DAWG chairs.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the [pydarn team lead at or contacting the DAWG chairs](https://superdarn.github.io/dawg/about).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The pyDARN team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.
-Please see [communication guidelines]() and [reporting guidelines]() for more information.
+Please see [communication guidelines](https://pydarn.readthedocs.io/en/latest/dev/communication/) and [reporting guidelines](https://pydarn.readthedocs.io/en/latest/dev/communication/#disputes-procedure) for more information.

-pyDARN developers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by DAWG chairs.
+pyDARN developers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by [DAWG chairs](https://superdarn.github.io/dawg/about).

 ## Attribution